2024 Australasian Emissions Reduction (AER) Summit

 2.4 MARKETS: Carbon Market and Policy Evolution in the Asia Pacific

 Climate policies, carbon markets and the New Collective Quantified Goal on Climate Finance, will be key to achieving nationally determined contributions in the critical Asia Pacific region.
 Carbon taxes, regulations and markets are emerging across Asia and support for market development and financing is increasingly becoming an integral aspect of bilateral and multilateral partnerships such as the Australia-Singapore Green Economy Agreement and the Indo-Pacific Economic Framework for Prosperity.
-This workshop will build on insights and outcomes from the recent CMI Singapore Carbon Market and investor Forum.
+This workshop will build on insights and outcomes from the recent CMI Singapore Carbon Market & Investor Forum.

 The last 12 months have seen significant developments in governance, disclosure and on corporate claims with growing scrutiny from regulators, investors and the community.
 Meanwhile, the introduction of mandatory climate change reporting will also re-write expectations for company management of climate-related financial risks and opportunities.
 But how do we ensure that regulation and disclosure deliver more than just more reporting and drives real change?